Frequently Asked Questions

-For custom orders, just contact me and we'll start brainstorming, so I can get a better idea of what you're thinking of.
-After we talk and decide on waht you want, we'll get the process started.
+For custom orders, just contact me and we'll start brainstorming so I can get a better idea of what you're thinking of.
+After we talk and decide on what you want, we'll get the process started.
 We'll need a 50% non-refundable deposit on any custom order.

-We're hosting a corporate event out here and don't want the usual cheap swag.
+We're hosting a corporate event out there and don't want the usual cheap swag.

 I understand.
-We all have boxes and drawers of the stuff lying around collecting dust.
+We all have boxes and drawers of that stuff lying around collecting dust.
+(Or it's already found its way to the thrift store or the garbage can.)
 You can't go wrong with either the Teton design or your company logo.
 And in this day and age, how great to have something small enough that won't need to be shipped back home!
-And unlike a 10-gallon Stetson or some bejewelled cowboy boots, these pieces will be used whether your guests live in L.A., Chicago or the Upper East Side!
+And unlike a 10-gallon Stetson or some bejewelled cowboy boots, these pieces will be used whether your guests live in L.A., Chicago or the Upper East Side.
 Now that's money well spent!